arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

       #ev3.speaker.beep()
       #break
 ```
-We receives some help from Mr Scott and the colour sensor works now!
+We received some help from Mr Scott and the colour sensor works now!
 Contrary to my previous guesses, the problem wasn't entirely the our code's fault.
 By isolating just the code that detects the colour and working with that, he found that the colour sensor on our EV3 robot was on light detecting mode instead of colour, which is why our code wouldn't work.

 With his help, now we can start working on adapting this code into our program so the robot can evade blue and green obstacles.